UKS-2015/porter/README.md

 3. Start application with ```python manage.py runserver```

 # Tests
-Tests are located in its corresponding module package.Run tests with ```python manage.py test```
+Tests are located in its corresponding module package.
+Run tests with ```python manage.py test```
-Fixture for test database is 'test_fixture.json'.
+Data for test database is stored in fixture 'test_fixture.json'.